 It’s hard to explain, but basically, just from living and letting my mind wander.
-Watching movies, reading books, and especially learning about history all play a large part.
-My mind tends to linger on things that I’ve heard or seen if I find it interesting enough.
+Watching movies, reading books, playing video games, and especially learning about history all play a large part.
+My mind tends to linger on things that I’ve heard or seen if I find them interesting enough.
 I’ll daydream about it or think about it.
 It might be days, weeks, or months later when something might start to form.
 If it’s been months, then what I’ll be thinking is nothing like the original movie or book that started me on this train of thought.
 Whatever I’m thinking, though, it’ll sort of play out like a movie in my head.
 Which ones I write down will depend on whether or not I recognize it as such.
 Sometimes, it’ll just be sudden, like, “Whoa, I have a great idea for a story.”
 Or it’ll be more gradual, like, “Hey, I think this might make a good story.”

 Is your family supportive of your writing?

 My family is very supportive, and I’m very grateful.
 I’ll give them updates on my progress here and there and especially let them know when I’ve started something new or am finishing something up.
 But I don’t tell them much about the content of what I’m writing, not until I’m well into it.
-They don’t read anything until at least the first manuscript is done, unless I need help with a scene or a sentence.
+They don’t read anything until at least the first draft is done, unless I need help with a scene or a sentence.
 Or a word.
 But they always share my enthusiasm and are willing to help where they can.
 Even my extended family is supportive, sharing writing articles with me and asking how the writing is coming.
 My closest friends get the brunt of it.
 They’re the ones I spill everything to and ask the most for help.
 If they’re tired of always hearing about it, they don’t show it.
-Guys, if you’re reading this, sorry but also thank you.
+Guys, if you’re reading this, sorry, but also thank you.
 My family and my friends are probably my greatest blessing.

 Do you have any pets?